Minnesota absentee ballot tracking site goes down days before Nov. 3 election

 The website Minnesotans can use to track their absentee ballots briefly went dark Saturday morning along with other parts of the state’s online voter registration system with just three days to go until the Nov.
 3 election.

+The problem also affected the Statewide Voter Registration System.
+Parts of that internal voter registration system remained offline late Saturday morning.

-She added that voters should have been able to cast their absentee ballots during the outage thanks to a process for administering ballots when the voter registration system is down.
+Secretary of State spokesperson Risikat Adesaogun said that voters should still be able to cast their absentee ballots during the outage thanks to a backup process for administering ballots when the voter registration system is down.
+Lines at in-person early voting sites may be longer, however, as a result, she said.

+“People should still be able to vote, but it slows the process way down,” Adesaogun said of the backup process for checking registration and voter status at early voting locations.

 The ballot tracking site, mnvotes.org/track, has seen an increase in interest as a record number of Minnesotans vote early this year.
 But those looking to check their ballot status early Saturday morning encountered an error message.